Lauraosipov74291/notes/README.md

 1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
 Then, prioritize them based on their importance and urgency.
 By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
 2. Plan ahead: Always try to plan your tasks for the next day or week as soon as possible.
 That way, when you sit down to work, your day is already organized and you know exactly what you need t

+# 2024-01-19
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear, concise, and maintainable solutions.
+Remember that code readability and understandability are as important as functionality.
+As you write your programs today, consider how you can minimize complexity without compromising on efficiency or effectiveness."

+In practice, this means favoring well-named variables, modular design, adhering to established patterns and principles (like SOLID), and continuously refactoring to remove unnecessary complexity.
+It also highlights the importance of writing code that others (and your future self) can easily read and comprehend.